top of page

 You can enroll within six months of signing up for Medicare Part B, as long as you have your Medicare Number.

-Besides picking a plan that suits your needs best, timing is everything when purchasing a Medigap plan.
+Besides choosing a plan that best suits your needs, timing is critical when purchasing a Medigap plan.
 For anyone 65 and over, within a six-month window of signing up for Medicare Part B, federal law guarantees the following protections:

-• You cannot be refused a Medicare Supplement policy that is offered in your area.
+• You cannot be denied a Medicare Supplement policy offered in your area.

 • You cannot be charged higher premiums based on pre-existing health conditions.

 Federal law assures these protections (called guaranteed issue rights) within that six-month window.
-But once that window is up, Medigap providers can deny you a policy, charge you more based on your health, or force you to wait longer for coverage to begin.
+But once that window closes, Medigap providers can deny you coverage, charge you more based on your health, or require you to wait longer for coverage to begin.

-If you are considering a Medigap plan, do your absolute best to get your policy during the time frame when you have guaranteed issue rights.
+If you are considering a Medigap plan, do your absolute best to obtain your policy during the period when you have guaranteed issue rights.

 THE EIGHT THINGS YOU NEED TO UNDERSTAND ABOUT MEDICARE SUPPLEMENT AND MEDIGAP PLANS